splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 You can prevent specific classes from being instrumented.
 Excluded classes don't send spans, which is useful for muting specific classes or packages.

-To disable instrumentation for a class, set the ``otel.javaagent.exclude-classes`` system property or the ``OTEL_JAVAAGENT_EXCLUDE_CLASSES`` environment variable to the name of the class or classes.
+To deactivate instrumentation for a class, set the ``otel.javaagent.exclude-classes`` system property or the ``OTEL_JAVAAGENT_EXCLUDE_CLASSES`` environment variable to the name of the class or classes.

 You can enter multiple classes.
 For example, ``my.package.MyClass,my.package2.*``.

-.. caution:: Disabling instrumentation for specific classes can have unintended side effects.
+.. caution:: Deactivating instrumentation for specific classes can have unintended side effects.
 Use this feature with caution.

 .. _java-trace-exporter-issues: